pprunty/pprunty.github.io/posts/06-claude.md

 ---

-It is sometimes easier to show rather than tell, so here is [claude.ai](https://claude.ai), Anthropic A.I's latest Large Language Model (LLM), similar to ChatGPT but offering differences in user experience and performance.
+It is sometimes easier to show rather than tell, so here is [claude.ai](https://claude.ai), Anthropic A.I's latest Large Language Model (LLM).
+Claude is similar to ChatGPT but offers subtle differences in user experience and performance that leave a lasting impression.

 You might assume Anthropic and their Claude 3.5 Sonnet model have French origins given the name.
 However, that is not the case. _Claude_ is actually named after [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon), widely